ukparliament/ontologies/procedure/flowcharts/design-notes.md

 Routes are not added where they would be redundant when encountered by a machine.

-## Limitations in parsing procedure maps: multiple actualisations
+## Limitations in parsing procedure maps: symmetry of multiple actualisations

 Describing the availability of steps able to happen later in a work package depends on information that is only available outside the procedure map and cannot be determined using the procedural map alone.